gvwilson/thirdbit/src/fiction/cherne/index.md

 - 1223-24: Sweet and Buckle in Nevy Rav and Darp.
 - 1224-26: Nobility of southern Uws rebel against Yuriy II Barsadov.
 - 1226: Eimin born in Medef.
-- 1229: Tahura born in Marandine.
+- 1229: Noxy born in Stale.
-- 1230: Evan Prince Ensworth born in Ensworth.
+- 1230: Thokmay Prince Loghan born in Loghan.
 - 1239: *Eimin in Medef*
 - 1240: *Eimin in Ossisswe*
 - 1243: *The Prince and the Cloudherd*
 - 1245: *Eimin in the Balance*
 - 1247: *The Princess and the Bear*
 - 1248: Piaerre born in Starboard Town.
-- 1251: Evan Prince Ensworth at the University.
+- 1251: Thokmay Prince Loghan at the University.
 - 1252: *The Last Wolf*
 - 1261: *The Bookster's Apprentice*
 - 1264: *The Anvil's Wife*